itoupeter/Project3-CUDA-Path-Tracer/README.md

 ### Overview
 <img src="img/cover_depth8_5000spp.png"><br>
-The image is rendered by a path tracer on GPU.
+The image is rendered by a path tracer on GPU, with trace depth 8 and 5000 samples per pixel.
 Features include diffuse, glossy, specular reflection, refraction, depth of field, and stratified antialiasing.
+The image is produced by averaging the results of all large amount of iterations.
+In each iteration, the camera will shoot a ray through each pixel and intersect with the scene objects.
+Based on the material at the intersection point, each ray will change color and be reflected towards certain direction and continue tracing.
+As a ray reaches it trace depth, its color will be accumulated to compute the final color.

 ### Ray Scattering
 * Lambert Diffuse